 The MS60 satellite is also available as a single add-on unit.
 Netgear says you can use up to four MS60 units with an MR60 router for a total of five broadcasters in a system.

 The two hardware units look the same from almost any angle.
 Each is a compact square box with shiny plastic chassis that’s a fingerprint super-magnet.
 Touch it once, and you can never make it look clean again.

 On top, the box has little openings for ventilation.
 On the back, you’ll note that the router unit has one gigabit WAN port and one Gigabit LAN port.
 The satellite unit has just one Gigabit LAN port to host a wired client or the wired backhaul link.

-Again, the system support wired backhaul, but considering the limited amount of ports, you will need a switch in between if you want to use two or more satellite units.
-Specifically, you can plug one satellite to the router, and that’s it.
+Again, the system supports wired backhaul, but considering the limited number of ports, you will need a switch in between if you want to use two or more satellite units.
+Specifically, you can connect just one satellite to the router, and that’s it.
 There’s no way to daisy-chain them with network cables.